-It seems a little odd, somehow, when we talk about different colors of gold when, in reality, only yellow gold is ever mined.
+Everyone talks about different colors of gold when, in reality, only yellow gold will ever be mined.
 So how – and why – did we end up with other colors, and what difference does it make to a ring?

-The lower the official rating (eg 14k, 9k), the lower the purity.
-At anything less than 24k, yellow gold is alloyed with other metals such as nickel, zinc, palladium, copper and more.
+The lower the official rating, the lower the purity.
+At anything less than 24k, yellow gold is combined with other metals such as nickel, zinc, palladium, copper, and more.
 The numbers are important, as gold is considered to have 24 “parts”.

 But, whatever the grade, there’s no denying that yellow gold makes for an exquisite ring, and pairs very well with diamonds a little higher up the color scale, as the combination of the yellow gold, and the slight yellow tint of the diamond give the whole piece a warm feel that is in stark contrast to the coolness that naturally goes with colorless diamonds and white metal.
 Using yellow gold can also look spectacular when against olive or darker skin tones.

 - Buccellati Diamond Halo Ring$33,000

 - Ozark Ring.
 Circa 1900 (Antique, Edwardian Era)$5,300

 - Buccellati Wedding Band.
 Circa 1960 (Vintage)$6,500

 - Coatesville Ring$1,700

 - Dublin Gold Ring.
 Circa 1900 (Antique, Edwardian Era)$8,000